 Spanish tapas (or small plates) have a long history in Spain, traditionally served as in-between snacks before lunch or dinner with a glass of wine or a cocktail.
 In the U.S., many Spanish tapas restaurants play off this concept with tapas as a main course, creating a fun, communal, energetic event where diners can sample and share many small dishes during the meal.

-Finca also offers an exclusive Spanish wine list, celebrating Spain’s diverse wine growing regions.
-Sommelier/Owner Scott Evans traveled across Spain to hand select wines from family owned estates, or Finca’s.
+Our bar program transforms artisan spirits into balanced cocktails.
+Highlighting Spanish spirits, sherries and ports, the bar program tips its hat to Spain, while offering the best of craft cocktails from around the world.
+Finca also offers a wide variety of Spanish wines, celebrating Spain’s diverse wine growing regions, as well as some of our favorites across Europe.
+Sommelier/Owner Scott Evans regularly travels across Spain to hand select wines from family owned estates, or "fincas."
 The result is an exciting wine program with depth and breadth from Spain’s established and up and coming producers.
-Salud!

 There are no hard and fast rules for what beverages to drink with tapas.
 From cocktails to cava to wine, it's often fun to start with a pre-dinner drink and then move into wine for dinner.
 Please ask us if you'd like some ideas - we'd love to help!